 - Will the senior be given a personalized plan of care?

 - How many years has the agency been in business?

 It is also important to confirm that the caregiver is a hired employee from an established agency, rather than a contractor referred by a registry service, or a person hired through a classified ad, because:

 - Taxes as well as other mandatory federal and state requirements are covered.
 Hiring a caregiver independently makes YOU the employer, meaning you will be responsible for all taxes, unemployment insurance, worker’s compensation, etc., and, you’ll be liable for medical and other expenses in the event the caregiver was to become injured on the job.
 A professional home care agency assumes the role of employer for its caregivers, alleviating these concerns for older adults and their loved ones.

 - Full vetting and supervision of caregivers improves safety.
 Regrettably, the risk of exploitation and abuse of older adults is elevated when employing an independent caregiver, whether financial, physical, or emotional.
 Respected home care agencies offer supervision as well as extensive background and reference checks, bonding and insurance, along with other safeguards to protect seniors.
 Not just that, but in case an older adult’s primary caregiver became ill or took a break for vacation, an equally qualified and dependable replacement caregiver is provided.

 - Initial and ongoing training increase caregiver excellence.
 Agencies that provide significant training for their care staff make sure skills are always as sharp as they possibly can be, and that any new strategies established in the industry are utilized – meaning an increased degree of care over an independent caregiver who may not have the same opportunities for professional development.

-Email or call us at 785-286-2273 so that we can answer any extra questions you may have about our home and dementia care in Topeka, or to request a free in-home assessment.
+Email or call us at 785-286-2273 so that we can answer any extra questions you may have about our senior care in Topeka, or to request a free in-home assessment.
 To find out if our top-rated home care services are available in your area, please visit this page on our website.